Ukraine's Zelenskyy in Paris signed security agreement with France after similar deal with Germany

-PARIS (AP) — Ukrainian President Volodymyr Zelenskyy signed Friday in Paris a 10-year bilateral security agreement with France hours after he officialized a similar one with Germany.
+PARIS (AP) — Ukrainian President Volodymyr Zelenskyy on Friday signed a 10-year bilateral security agreement with France hours after he officialized a similar one with Germany.
 The agreements send a strong signal of long-term backing as Kyiv works to shore up Western support nearly two years after Russia launched its full-scale war.

-Zelenskyy was greeted at the Elysee presidential palace by President Emmanuel Macron.
+Zelenskyy was greeted in Paris at the Elysee presidential palace by President Emmanuel Macron.

 The agreement provides an additional package worth 3 billion euros ($3.2 billion) in military aid this year, the largest annual amount France has given to Ukraine since the war began.